 Gerald Taylor – Managing Director

-The purpose of this article is to provide context and insight relating to the topic of organizational change.
-It is our hope that it provides you the background and perspective you can use to stimulate creative thought and support your change management activities.
+The purpose of this article is to provide insight relating to the topic of organizational change.
+It is our hope that it provides you a perspective you can use to stimulate creative thought and support your change management activities.

-I have drafted 6 important questions to address major questions that relate to change management.
-This article provides concise responses, based on sound primary and secondary research.
+I have drafted 6 important questions that relate to change management.
+This article provides concise answers based on sound primary and secondary research.
 The questions and responses are as follows:

 - What is change in the business context?